-You and your family will surely enjoy this recipe during the rainy seasons or cold weather.
+You will surely enjoy this recipe during the rainy seasons or cold weather.
 Adding malunggay (moringa) leaves, and green papaya makes an extra-nutritious bowl of soup.
 Papaya isn’t readily available?
 Not to worry!
 You could substitute it with sayote (chayote) or any other vegetable of your choice.

-Adding vermicelli to Tinola is optional but it wouldn’t hurt to try right?
-This version of the Tinola recipe is a basic one with just a few ingredients that you can easily buy at groceries.
+Adding vermicelli or sotanghon to tinola is optional but it’s worth the try.
+This version of the chicken tinola recipe adds texture to the dish that is enjoyable.
 To make it more healthy, you can try substituting with zucchini, bok choy, courgette, etc.

-Tips for Tinolang Manok
+Cooking Tips for Tinolang Manok

 - 1 thumb sized ginger (cut in strips)